Microgreens have been making their way into grocery stores, restaurants, and into the recipes of some of your favorite foods.

 - Asteraceae: lettuce, endive, chicory, radicchio

 - Amaranthaceae: amaranth, quinoa, swiss chard, beets, spinach

 - Cucurbitaceae: melon, cucumber, squash

 How to Grow Microgreens at Home

-For those planning on growing microgreens indoors, make sure you pick containers that are at least an inch to two inches deep.
+Make sure you pick containers that are at least an inch to two inches deep.
 Fill it with an organic potting mix and loosen the potting soil.
-Scatter the seeds across the container and cover with a thin layer of soil.
+Scatter the seeds across the container and cover them with a thin layer of soil.

 When are Microgreens Ready to Harvest?

 Microgreens are generally ready to harvest around week two of growth but may also be ready as early as 10 days into the growing process.
 You will know when they are ready to be harvested once they have developed the first set of mature leaves.

 Another indicator of fully grown microgreens is to measure the height of your plant.
 They get to about 1-1 1/2” in height before they are ready for harvest.